alexpervushin/focusmouse/README.md

 ### Windows Users

 1. Go to the [Releases](https://github.com/alexpervushin/focusmouse/releases) page.
-2. Download the latest `WindowCenterMouse.exe` file.
+2. Download the latest `focusmouse.exe` file.
 3. Run the executable to start the application.

 ### For Developers